-Steve noticed a familiar face at the airport and left the plane abruptly to find this mystery woman.
+Steve noticed a familiar face at the airport and left the plane abruptly to find the mystery woman.
 Kayla chased after Steve and later quizzed him about his behavior.
-He lied about the woman and told her that he forgot his cell phone.
+He lied about the woman and told her he'd forgotten his cell phone.
 Steve continued to avoid Kayla's questions about the incident and appeared concerned and preoccupied on the flight home.

-E.J. had his hands full with twins.
-Tony arrived to find E.J. quite comfortable with his new role as a parent.
+E.J. had his hands full with the twins.
+Tony arrived and found E.J. quite comfortable with his new role as a parent.
 Anna happened to drop by with gifts for the twins and had a few words of her own for Tony.
 While Anna bonded with E.J. and twins, she and Tony sniped at each other like an old married couple.
 Anna told Tony, in no uncertain terms, he hadn't "seen nothing yet."

-Bo attempted to tell Hope about his medical condition, but had difficulty finding the right words.
-Bo explained to Hope that he had something to tell her but that he did not have all the facts and asked her to trust their love and her faith in him.
-Hope agreed, but she made Bo promise her that if she felt the need to know the truth about his secret sooner.
+Bo attempted to tell Hope about his medical condition but had difficulty finding the right words.
+Bo explained to Hope that he had something to tell her but that he did not have all the facts.
+He asked her to trust their love and her faith in him.
+Hope agreed, but she made Bo promise to tell her if she felt the need to know the truth about his secret sooner.

 Share this story with friends, family or the world.

 John's jet was still flying home over the Atlantic Ocean.
 On board, Shawn and Belle reassured Claire that the big bump that had shaken the plane was nothing to worry about.
 At the other end of the cabin, Chloe remained anxious despite Philip's reassurances about the turbulence.
-Philip tried to ease her stress by telling her that he truly believed that Brady was fine and that he would do all he could to make sure Brady came home all right.
+Philip tried to ease her stress by telling her that he truly believed Brady was fine, and he would do all he could to make sure Brady returned home all right.
 A tired Shawn Sr. slept rather fitfully while a worried Kayla fretted about her father's health.

 Down the aisle, Marlena asked John to check with the pilot.
 When John explained in scientific terms what turbulence was caused by, Marlena teased him about his selective memory.
-Since John looked confused, Marlena explained that he used to be a pilot.
+Since John looked confused, Marlena explained that he had once been a pilot.
 "Oh," John responded.
 While Bo, Hope, and Marlena seemed optimistic about the turbulence, John decided to go up to the cockpit and check.

 Share this story with friends, family or the world.